UgohP/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## 4-listmorefiles
 This script displays the content of the currrnt directory, including the hidden files (those starting with '.'), in a long format.
-It provides detailed info about each file and directory
+It provides detailed info about each file and directory.

+## 5-listfilesdigitonly
+This script displays the current directory contents in long format with user group IDs displayed numerically and hidden files (starting with '.')